Rawiri Waititi: First term, 2020–2023

-Second term, 2023-present
+Second term, 2023–present

 In the 2023 general election, Waititi again contested the Waiariki electorate.
 He received 21,500 votes out of 28,958 for an outright majority.
 Waititi performed a haka in the chamber prior to swearing his oath of allegiance to King Charles III.

 In mid-December 2023, Waititi retained his position as Te Pāti Māori co-leader and joined Parliament's finance & expenditure select committee.
 He also became the party's finance, economic development, trade & enterprise, revenue, procurement, defence, foreign affairs, intelligence, Māori performance arts, and arts, culture & heritage spokesperson.

 In mid-March 2024, Waititi introduced a member's bill to amend the Goods and Services Tax Act to remove the Goods and Services Tax from all food products and non-alcohol products.
 The bill was defeated at its first reading on 22 March 2024, with only Te Pāti Māori supporting it.

-On 14 November 2024, Waititi along with Ngarewa-Packer and Labour MP Peeni Henare joined fellow Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke in performing an impromptu protest haka, which disrupted parliamentary proceedings during the first reading of the Treaty Principles Bill.
+On 14 November 2024, Waititi along with Ngarewa-Packer and Labour MP Peeni Henare joined fellow Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke in performing an impromptu protest haka (Ka Mate), which disrupted parliamentary proceedings during the first reading of the Treaty Principles Bill.
 On 10 December, Waititi and the other three MPs were referred to Parliament's Privileges Committee for their involvement in the haka.

-On 1 April 2025, Waititi, Ngarewa-Packer and Maipi-Clark declined to appear before the Privileges Committee, claiming they had been denied key legal rights such as a joint hearing, restrictions on their legal representation Christopher Finlayson, expert testimony from tikanga (Māori culture) expert Tā Pou Temara denied, hearing scheduling conflicts being ignored and concerns about disciplinary action against Maipi-Clarke.
+On 1 April 2025, Waititi, Ngarewa-Packer and Maipi-Clarke declined to appear before the Privileges Committee, claiming they had been denied key legal rights such as a joint hearing, restrictions on their legal representation Christopher Finlayson, expert testimony from tikanga (Māori culture) expert Tā Pou Temara denied, hearing scheduling conflicts being ignored and concerns about disciplinary action against Maipi-Clarke.
 On 2 April, the Privileges Committee's chairperson Judith Collins confirmed that the privileges hearing would go ahead regardless of whether the three TPM MPs turned up.
 In response, Waititi and Ngarewa-Packer announced that Te Pāti Māori would boycott the hearing and hold its own "alternative independent hearing," dismissing the Privileges Committee as a "kangaroo court."

 On 14 May 2025, the Privileges Committee censured Waititi and his colleagues for "acting in a manner that could have the effect of intimidating a member of the House in the discharge of their duty" during the haka protest.
-He and Ngarewa-Packer were suspended from Parliament for 21 days while Maipi-Clark was suspended for a week.
+He and Ngarewa-Packer were suspended from Parliament for 21 days while Maipi-Clarke was suspended for a week.
 Te Pāti Māori issued a statement denouncing the verdict as "the worst punishment handed down ever in our history."
 On 20 May 2025, Parliament adopted Leader of the House Chris Bishop's motion that the parliamentary debate on the TPM MPs' suspension be delayed until 5 June, allowing them to participate in the budget debate on 22 May.
-On 5 June, parliament voted to suspend Maipi-Clark, Ngarewa-Packer and Waititi for 21 days.
+On 5 June, parliament voted to suspend Maipi-Clarke for 7 days, and Ngarewa-Packer and Waititi for 21 days.